|Home Catalog FAQ||Log In|

 I bought this book in your MacSanta sale and I am very impressed with it indeed.
 It answered all my questions (before I upgrade my G4 to Leopard) as I want to back up both my G4 and two Mac minis wirelessly to a separate backup disc.
 The two minis are used by my kids and Time Machine seems a very sensible way to back up their school work working in the background.
 I found the style of writing just right—technical but also accessible.
 I'll be buying more—particularly at these prices.

 How could we not publish such kind words?
 If you'd like to send us your comments (good or bad, though we hope they're all good), just click the Feedback link on the cover of your copy of the ebook.
 Be sure to let us know if we can publish your comment.
 Thanks!

-September 2011 -- Although we do not intend to update this particular ebook again for Leopard users, Joe has continued to write ebooks about making backups for the Take Control series.
-His latest, released in late September of 2011, is Take Control of Backing Up Your Mac.
+September 2011 -- Although we do not intend to update this particular ebook again, Joe continues to write about making backups for the Take Control series.
+His latest is Take Control of Backing Up Your Mac.

 January 12, 2010 --

 In MacVoices Podcast #1003, Take Control author Joe Kissell chats with host Chuck Joiner about many aspects of making successful Macintosh backups.
 Joe talks at length about deleting un-needed files and about how you determine if a file is no longer needed.
 He also talks about the many reasons to make backups and provides insight on the latest trends and techniques for backups, including his thoughts on USB 3, hardware encryption, and online backup services.

 This podcast comes in conjunction with the release of Take Control of Easy Mac Backups.

 —Tonya J Engst